 - Density - Edits the density of the mesh grid.
 Increasing the density will make the elastic distortion smoother, at the cost of slower creation and removal of anchor points.

-- Rigidity - Edit the rigidity of the anchor points.
+- Elasticity - Edit the elasticity at the anchor points.

 - Expand - Expand the bounding box to create a larger mesh grid.
 Using an expanded mesh grid enables the creation of anchor points outside of the bounding box of the objects.